-In contrast, for the ME-BF, Table 7 shows significant connectivity from AF3 $\to$ C3, AF3 $\to$ C4, and AF4 $\to$ C4 (red arrows), highlighting the prominent role of AF3 and AF4 in driving motor activity during bilateral ME-BF.
-Additionally, significant feedback is observed from C3 $\to$ AF3 (blue arrow).
-TGCI results for the ME-BF further emphasize this feedback, particularly highlighting the strong connection from C3 $\to$ AF3 (TGCI = 31.67, blue arrow), which is the most pronounced feedback pathway observed.
+In contrast, for the ME-BF, Figure \ref{fig:Comparisons_at_TGC} shows significant connectivity from AF3 $\to$ C3, AF3 $\to$ C4, and AF4 $\to$ C4, highlighting the prominent role of AF3 and AF4 in driving motor activity during bilateral ME-BF.
+Additionally, significant feedback is observed from C3 $\to$ AF3.
+TGCI results for the ME-BF further emphasize this feedback, particularly highlighting the strong connection from C3 $\to$ AF3 31.67, which is the most pronounced feedback pathway observed.
 The consistency between the significant differences in TGC samples and TGCI findings suggests that both methods effectively capture the critical bidirectional flow of information between the channels over the prefrontal and motor areas during ME.
-The significant connections identified by TGCI (e.g., AF3 $\to$ C4 with TGCI = 19.29, red arrow and AF4 $\to$ C3 with TGCI = 11.9, red arrow) further support the argument that the AF3 and AF4 take a part in the bilateral ME-BF.
+The significant connections identified by TGCI (e.g., AF3 $\to$ C4 with TGCI = 19.29, and AF4 $\to$ C3 with TGCI = 11.9) further support the argument that AF3 and AF4 take part in the bilateral ME-BF.